Plothan/Magma/docs/Tutorial/Basics/ReGem.md

 end)
 ```

-However, to reduce repeating code, you can use the already built-in `Magma.cleanUp` utility that will clean up the following:
+However, to avoid repeating code, you can use the already built-in `Magma.cleanUp` utility that will clean up the following:

 * Instances
 * RBXScriptConnections
 * Tables with :Destroy()

-Or, if you don't want to clean up the oldValue entirely *(whether it doesn't need to be or it isn't supposed to manage it)*, you can just pass nothing
+Or, if you don't want to clean up the oldValue entirely *(whether it doesn't need to be or it isn't supposed to manage it)*, you can just pass nothing or `Magma.doNothing`.

 Now, when Players change, doublePlayers will also change: